JammerDEV-Es/HackTheBox-ReviewAndWriteup/Strutted/README.md

 ../../shell.jsp
 ------WebKitFormBoundaryApuxGnsr1KZey6yQ--
 ```
-I set mine up like this: "../../shell.jsp",You just need to enter the URL like this: http://strutted.htb/shell.jsp
+I set mine up like this: "../../shell.jsp",You just need to enter the URL like this `http://strutted.htb/shell.jsp`

 Afterward, you'll need to create a bash script (".sh") in the "/dev/shm/" directory to perform a reverse shell in netcat on port 443.